microsoft/FabricRTIWorkshop/docs/workshop.md

 1. Copy/Paste or duplicate the "Address" Copy Data activity onto the canvas three-times (3x).
 One for each additional table, then **change the Source & Destination** accordingly.
 2. Notice how the Copy Activity Mapping for the **SalesOrderDetail** automatically maps sql data type `money` to `decimal` data type in KQL.
 You can see this by clicking Import schemas under the Mapping tab of the Copy Data activity.
 3. Right-click and deactivate the "Address" Copy Data activity, then **Run** the pipeline **twice** to execute the same scenario for the additional three Copy Data activities.
-Note, they will run in parrallel.
+Note, they will run in parallel.

 ![AddressDeactivate](assets/AddressDeactivateWide.png "Deactivate Activity")
 ![SalesOrderDetailMapping](assets/SalesOrderDetailMapping.png "SalesOrderDetail - Copy Data Mapping")

 # 12. Real-Time Dashboard
 In this section, we will build a real-time dashboard to visualize the streaming data and set it to refresh every 30 seconds.
-(Optionally) A pre-built version of the dashobard is available to download [here](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA Dashboard.json>), which can be imported and configured to your KQL DB data source.
+(Optionally) A pre-built version of the dashboard is available to download [here](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA Dashboard.json>), which can be imported and configured to your KQL DB data source.
 ![Real-Time Dashboard](assets/RealTimeDashboard.png "Real-Time Dashboard")

-1. Click + Create (button is located at top left Menu undreath Home).
+1. Click + Create (button is located at top left Menu underneath Home).
 2. Current workspace should be the same one.
 3. Scroll down and choose **Real-Time Dashboard**
 4. Name it "RTA Dashboard"
 5. Click **+ Add tile**.
 6. Click **+ Data source**.
 7. Set the **Database** to "RTADemo" & click Create.
 8. Proceed to paste each query below, add a visual, and apply changes.
-(Optionally) All queries are avilable in this script file [dashboard-RTA.kql](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA.kql>).
+(Optionally) All queries are available in this script file [dashboard-RTA.kql](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA.kql>).

 ### Clicks by hour